justsomeotaku-dev/libconversion/README.md

 # libconversion
-A lightweight C library providing functions libconversion for converting between common units of measurement.
+A lightweight C library providing functions for converting between common units of measurement.
 It is designed to make unit conversions easy, fast, and reliable.
 # Build the Library
 Clone the repository and build using make:
 # Manual install